multi-template-matching/MultiTemplateMatching-Python/README.md

 # Examples
 Check out the [jupyter notebook tutorial](https://github.com/multi-template-matching/MultiTemplateMatching-Python/tree/master/tutorials) for some example of how to use the package.
+You can run the tutorials online using Binder, no configuration needed ! (click the Binder banner on top of this page).
-To run the tutorials, install the package using pip as described above, then clone the repository and unzip it.
+To run the tutorials locally, install the package using pip as described above, then clone the repository and unzip it.
 Finally open a jupyter-notebook session in the unzipped folder to be able to open and execute the notebook.
 The [wiki](https://github.com/multi-template-matching/MultiTemplateMatching-Fiji/wiki) section of this related repository also provides some information about the implementation.